saverymax/EZ-BART/README.md

 **--prediction_file** The path of the file you would like the summaries saved to.
 **--model_path** The path to the downloaded BART weights.
 Include only the path to the directory the model is stored in, not the .pt file itself.
 **--data** The path to the json with the data you would like to be summarized.
 **--model_config** The path to the configuration for the model.
-If using the pretrained weights, this is optional to include since the default specifies the correct path.
+If using the fine-tuned weights, this is optional to include since the default specifies the correct path.
 The path will need to be adjusted if you are fine-tuning the weights yourself.

 ## Training
 *Implementation in progress*
 The fine-tuned BART weights are provided with the release of this code.
 A HuggingFace (https://huggingface.co/) training protocol will be provided in the future.
 ```
 bash prepare_training_data.sh